Christian Hanson (footballer)

 Christian Hanson (born 3 August 1981) is an English former footballer.
 A left-footed central defender, he represented England at schools and youth level.
-He played for a host of non-league clubs, and picked up his greatest honour by winning the FA Trophy with Grays Athletic in 2006.
+He played for a host of non-League clubs, and picked up his greatest honour by winning the FA Trophy with Grays Athletic in 2006.
 Once contracted to Middlesbrough, he played a handful of games in the Football League for Cambridge United, Torquay United, Port Vale, and Leyton Orient.

 Career

 Hanson began his career as a trainee with his local club, Middlesbrough, turning professional in August 2000.
 His development was interrupted by injury and he joined Cambridge United on loan on 22 March 2001, making his Second Division debut on 31 March in a 4–1 defeat away to Peterborough United.
-In all he played eight games for the club before returning to the Riverside Stadium.
+He played eight games for the club before returning to the Riverside Stadium.
 On 5 September 2001, he played as a triallist for Grimsby Town reserves against Blackpool reserves and later in the month joined Portsmouth on trial, but neither trial spell led to a permanent move.

 In November 2001, Hanson joined Torquay United on an initial one-month loan, prompting manager Roy McFarland to revert to a 4–4–2 formation to allow Hanson to make his Torquay debut the following day in a 2–0 defeat against Halifax Town at The Shay.
-After a total of six Third Division games, Torquay cancelled his loan deal on 4 January, after Hanson admitted going out drinking alcohol in Torquay on New Year's Eve with a number of teammates, the night before a league match; Torquay defender Martin McNeil was sacked by the club at the same time for the same reason.
-He returned to Middlesbrough, but was released at the end of the season, joining non-league side Spennymoor United after trials with Sheffield United, Portsmouth and Bristol Rovers.
+After a total of six Third Division games, Torquay cancelled his loan deal on 4 January, after Hanson admitted going out drinking alcohol in Torquay on New Year's Eve with several teammates, the night before a league match; Torquay defender Martin McNeil was sacked by the club at the same time for the same reason.
+He returned to Middlesbrough, but was released at the end of the season, joining non-League side Spennymoor United after trials with Sheffield United, Portsmouth and Bristol Rovers.

 He joined Havant & Waterlooville in October 2002, as cover for the injured Liam Daish, and was regular for the remainder of the season.
 He moved back to the North-East of England, joining Billingham Town at the end of the season.
 He then moved back to Spennymoor United in October 2003, but joined Billingham Synthonia for the 2004–05 season.